 (b) For tenure-line faculty: During administrative service tenured faculty continue to hold tenure, and tenure-track faculty (i.e., pre-tenure probationary status) continue to be eligible for achieving tenure, in the home unit, subject to otherwise applicable conditions on tenure or pre-tenure status.
-For tenured faculty who spend at least half of their time serving in an administrative role, a Tenured Faculty Review (ordinarily required every five years) will not be done until at least one year after service in the administrative position has ended and may be further delayed an appropriate period of time if one has a lengthy period of administrative service.
+For tenured faculty who spend at least half of their time serving in an administrative role, a Tenured Faculty Review (ordinarily required every five years) will not be done until at least two years after service in the administrative position has ended and may be further delayed an appropriate period of time if one has a lengthy period of administrative service.
 For tenure-track faculty, Policy provides for extending of the otherwise applicable probationary period length and schedule of formal RPT reviews, based on administrative assignments.

 (c) For career-line faculty (Clinical, Lecturer, Research faculty): By Policy such faculty appointments are limited to fixed durational terms of one-to-five years with possibility of reappointment.
 In light of the variety of roles units may have for career-line faculty, and the possibility of an individual’s existing faculty appointment term or employment contract period ending before an administrative service period ends, it is especially important that the individual’s faculty responsibilities to the home unit during a term of administrative service be clearly articulated in an agreement at the time of the administrative appointment, and then updated at the time of any subsequent faculty reappointment or employment contract renewal.
 For individuals who spend at least half of their time serving in an administrative role, upon timely request, it is within the discretion of the Senior Vice President to approve temporarily suspending or otherwise modifying the usual Policy requirement that each career-line faculty member undergo a thorough review at least every five years.